NeoHW/tp/docs/DeveloperGuide.md

 Step 1: The user accesses the PatientSync application.

-Step 2: The user executes the `adde 1 n/Birthday d/20-12-2024` command to add the Event, Birthday, which falls on the 20th January.
+Step 2: The user executes the `adde 1 n/Birthday d/20-12-2024` command to add the Event, Birthday, which falls on the 20th December.
 * Upon successful validation, it creates an `AddEventCommand` instance.

 Step 3: The user executes `edite 1 e/1 n/New Birthday d/20-12-2025` to edit the Event.